Chrysthy/trilha-css-desafio-01/README.md

 ## 💻 Figma

-[Figma](https://www.figma.com/file/3PiokoJj9IhGDnNiWAJbz7/DIO---Desafio-01?node-id=2%3A6) ccontaining the challenge prototype for your reference.
+[Figma](https://www.figma.com/file/3PiokoJj9IhGDnNiWAJbz7/DIO---Desafio-01?node-id=2%3A6) containing the challenge prototype for your reference.

 <br>